atharvawange/Note/README.md

 # **NoteIn-Website**

-This a Study Note Sharing Platform.
+This a static Study Note Sharing Platform.

 **Web Technologies used:** HTML, CSS, JS